Discover the excitement and energy of The Danbury Moose Lodge and our incredible members!

 The Danbury Moose Lodge is located on Lake Kenosia at 75 Boulevard Dr., Danbury, CT.

-The Moose is a fraternal organization, which means that it is a private organization, open to member and qualified guests.
+The Moose is a fraternal organization, which means that it is a private organization, open to members and qualified guests.
 We welcome our neighbors to come by and ask us about the Moose.
 We love to talk about the Moose, who we are, what we do for our children at Mooseheart, the seniors at Moosehaven and for our community.

 Yes, the Moose has a beautiful large hall upstairs available for rent as well as the spacious back picnic area with a brand new gazebo.
 We offer a back room in the social quarters as well.
 Different options depending on your needs.
 Kitchens available so you can cater yourself, have a caterer come in or speak with us about catering.
 We are happy to help you with your special event, no matter how small or big.